maplight/votersedge-voting-info/voting-info/election-authorities/ca/1-alameda-county-registrar-of-voters/all-elections/en/ways-to-vote/get-vote-by-mail-ballot.md

 ---
-title: "Get vote by mail ballot"
+title: "How do I get a vote-by-mail ballot?"
 published: true
 weight: 2
-section: ways-to-vote
+section: "ways-to-vote"
 priority: Minor
 ---